-Join Morten Rand-Hendriksen for an in-depth discussion in this video Text Post Formats, part of Start with a Theme: Twenty Thirteen.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Text Post Formats, part of WordPress Themes: Twenty Thirteen.

 2013 comes with 10 post formats that target different content types, and provide different display options.
 Let's take a look at the ones that target and change your text based posts first.
 To help demonstrate post formats, I've created a series of different posts that we can apply to different post formats, too.
 Because, depending on the type of post format you are going to display, you also need to have a specific type of content in those posts.
 You've already seen the first one, it was this aside post.
 And when we scroll down, I have a chat post, an image gallery, a single image post, a quote, a status update, a video post, and a link post.